Kingen8/QuestionNAnswer-Forum-/README.md

 # About
   Our first time working with **node.js** and **vue.js** as a school project.
-The project idea was to make a forum with focus on the backend and create a working API with  endpoints from our database.
+The project idea was to make a forum with focus on the backend and create working endpoints that makes database calls and populates the forum with data.
   Time distribution:\
     30% - Frontend\
     70% - Backend